AntonGladyr/distributed-travel-reservation/README.md

 The goal this project is to develop a component-based distributed information system using some of the fundamental components and algorithms for distribution, coordination, scalability, fault-tolerance, etc. The ultimate goal is a cohesive multi-client, multi-server implementation of a Travel Reservation system.

 The system allows customers to reserve flights, cars and rooms for their vacation.
-You can find more information about the client interface and explore the functionality in the _UserGuide.pdf_.
+You can find more information about the client interface and explore the functionality in the _UserGuide.pdf_ and _GettingStarted.pdf_.

 # Usage